Here are the latest odds for Euro 2024 - who are the favourites?

-The 2024 European Championships have now entered the pulsating knockout stages, with Germany, England, Spain and Switzerland already progressing from the last 16 stage.
+Euro 2024 has now moved into the pulsating knockout stages of the tournament, with England, France and Germany all confirmed in the quarter finals of the competition.

-The Tartan Army are heading home after a devastating last-gasp loss to Hungary in Stuttgart, but the Scottish invasion on Germany will be remember for years to come, despite the familiar group stage exit.
+The Tartan Army have headed home after a devastating last-gasp second to Hungary in Stuttgart in the group stage, however, the Scottish invasion on Germany will be remembered for years to come, despite the familiar group stage exit.

-Nations such as France, Germany and Spain all headed to the tournament as massive favourites and have understandably had made the biggest impact so far.
-But who is the favourite to win the Euros this summer according to the bookies?
+France were the team who headed to the tournament as favourites but have been underwhelming, alongside fellow tournament favourites England.
+So who are the bookies now backing to win the Euros this summer?

 Here are the latest betting odds for who will win Euro 2024?